rehmanjav/odin-rps/README.md

-# odin-rps-console
+# odin-rps

-Rock paper scissors game played in the console.
+Rock paper scissors game using HTML, CSS, and JS.